Get A Black Belt (Or Towel) In Onsen-Do

 In relation to going to hot springs with a baby, we asked the already-pro Ms. Asuka how to have fun and her hot spring recommendations!

 The know-hows of hot spring touring is number one!
-First, in regards to newborns, the hygienic aspect of the public bath house remains a concern.
+First, there is no onsen age-limit.
+However, in regards to newborns, the hygienic aspect of the public bath house remains a concern.
 For that reason, it’s better to wait a month to two months before their debut.

 Second, the hot spring’s components make the floors slippery, so tread carefully!
 Third is that in Beppu, there are a variety of hot springs, but among those are ones that are too strong for babies.
 Therefore, hot springs with a strong acidity like Tsukahara Onsen, or places with its sulfur content like Myoban Onsen should be avoided.
 Fourth is that there is a hot spring used by the local people daily called Jimo-Sen, in which there are hot springs of around 100 yen.
 Usually their temperatures are on the higher side, so going to hotel or ryokan hot springs or bath facilities first is recommended.